✒️Intellectual Traditions

 Objectives of Pan-Africanism

-- Political Mobilization and Advocacy: The movement has been instrumental in mobilizing people of African descent globally towards political activism, advocating for rights, and challenging injustices including racism, discrimination, and inequality.
+- To support African political liberation movements 7Pan-Africanism has been instrumental in mobilizing people of African descent globally towards political activism, advocating for rights, and challenging injustices including racism, discrimination, and inequality.

 KWAME NKRUMAH